For those concerned about the shortage of physicians in the United States – and for foreign born physicians — there is some good news.

 The pending Comprehensive Immigration Reform bill (S.744) would make significant and far reaching changes in the laws governing the immigration of internationally-born physicians to the United States.
 There would be beneficial changes to both the J waiver program and H-1B status.
-As an added bonus, the path to a green card for international physicians would be smoother and faster.
+As an added bonus, the path to a green card for foreign born physicians would be smoother and faster.
 The net result would be more opportunities for internationally trained physicians and more physicians for the many hospitals and medical groups that need them.

-Many internationally-born physicians obtain J-1 status to complete their graduate medical education in the United States.
+Many foreign born physicians obtain J-1 status to complete their graduate medical education in the United States.
 Upon completion of their residency training, these physicians must either return to their countries of origin for two years or obtain a waiver of this requirement, usually through sponsorship by an “interested government agency.”

 Sponsorship is usually conditional upon the physician agreeing to practice for three years or more in a medically underserved area.
 Prior to 1994, only Federal agencies could sponsor internationally-born physicians for J waivers.
 In that year, Senator Kent Conrad of South Dakota introduced a bill that was signed into law which permitted States to sponsor 20 physicians per year for J waivers.
 This program has since been extended numerous times, usually for 2 or 3 years at a time.
 In 2002, the number of J waivers under the Conrad program was increased to 30 per state.

 Proposed Changes to the J Visas and Waivers

 The pending legislation would make the Conrad program a permanent part of the immigration law.

 J status for foreign born physicians completing medical residencies/fellowships would be classified as a “dual intent” status, similar to H-1Bs and L-1s.
 A physician could no longer be denied J status on the ground that he or she did not intend to return to his country of origin.
 Spouses and children of J-1 physicians would no longer be subject to the two-year home residency requirement.